gpustack/gpustack/docs/user-guide/inference-backends.md

 ### Supported Platforms

-The llama-box backend works on a wide range of platforms, including Windows, MacOS, and Linux.
+The llama-box backend works on a wide range of platforms, including MacOS, Linux and Windows(with CPU offloading only on Windows ARM architecture).

 ### Supported Models